 Reading and writing have a high profile at Christ Church.
 We believe that teaching children not only to read and write successfully, but to enjoy the journey, is key in enabling them to reach their potential.
 This will also help them to develop a lifelong love for English.

 Over time, children gradually build their bank of well-known texts, supplemented by picture books, novels, poems and non-fiction books.
 Gradually this living library of language begins to equip the children with the words they need to express themselves.
-In the same way, the ability to manipulate that bank of texts increasingly enables children to create new versions and become inventive, blending and experimenting.
+In the same way, the ability to manipulate that bank of texts increasingly enables children to create new versions and become inventive..
 The Power of Reading texts are simultaneously used for developing children's reading and writing skills as a way to immerse them and develop their cultural capital.
 Therefore the teaching of writing follows a "5 Stage Sequence process " of immersion of a text, the planning of the identified genre, drafting, editing and improving and finally publishing' of children's writing.

 Constant shared and independent writing also develops writing habits within the class community of writers.
 The community of writers are continuously celebrated across and around the school.
 The aim is that each year, new strategies and techniques are introduced, building on previous learning and giving children confidence as fluent readers and writers.